artipie/blog.artipie.com/_posts/2020/11/2020-11-06-configure-artipie-maven-repo.md

   - registry
   - java
 ---
+Rather I'd suggest you to state problem our client may solve using Artipie: breaking some big repository into multiple repositories possibly developed by different people/teams.
+ and with other developers from their company

 ## Introduction

-Nowadays Apache Maven is [one of the most popular](https://www.baeldung.com/java-in-2019#build-tools-adoption) build management tool for Java.
+As we know, Apache Maven is one of the most popular build management tool for Java.
 Many companies that do Java development have private Maven repositories, where they store all the artifacts.
+There are some problems with management when many developers work with a huge repository.
-For example, the team does not work in open source and has some private artifacts.
-This team needs to share easily and quickly among themselves and with other developers from their company.
-Or you might be wondering how to set up an own repository for a pet project.
-[Artipie](https://github.com/artipie/artipie) allows you to solve this problem as it is a binary artifact management tool.
+Let's assume, you need to restrict access to artifacts.
+So, it's necessary to split this one into several small repositories or add authentication for users.
+But at the same time you want to keep the ability to share easily and quickly within a team or between multiple teams of developers.
+Or you are just wondering how to set up an own repository for a pet project.
+[Artipie](https://github.com/artipie/artipie) allows you to solve these problems as it is a binary artifact management tool.
 In the blog post I will share with you how to configure Artipie and project for this purpose.
 Let's start!

 ## Installation